kvark/vange-rs/README.md

 ## Technonolgy

-The game uses [gfx-rs pre-LL](https://github.com/gfx-rs/gfx/tree/pre-ll) for graphics and [glutin](https://github.com/tomaka/glutin) for context creation.
+The game uses [wgpu-rs](https://github.com/gfx-rs/wgpu) for graphics and [winit](https://github.com/tomaka/winit) for windowing.

 The level is drawn in a single full-screen draw call with a bit of ray tracing magic.
 There is also an experimental tessellation-based renderer, but neither produce results of sufficient quality.
+See the [dedicated wiki page](https://github.com/kvark/vange-rs/wiki/Rendering-Techniques) for our rendering technologies.